House Renovation · Bathroom Renovation · Kitchen Renovation · House Extension · Outdoor Renovations · Recladding · Garage Conversion

 Claim Your Free No-Obligation Consultation with Our Design Team in the Comfort of Your Own Home

-Submit the form and one of our designers — Eunice, Cici, Alison, or Dorothy — will call within one business day to schedule your free in-home consultation.
-We’ll talk through what you want, what’s realistic, and how to make it happen — design ideas, budget, building consent, and measurements for concept plans.
+Submit the form and one of our designers — Eunice, Cici, Alison, or Dorothy — will call within one business day to book your free in-home consultation.
+We’ll walk through what you want, what’s actually realistic, and how to get there.
+Design ideas, budget, building consent, measurements for concept plans — all covered in one visit.

 Fill in the form below to get started — it takes a couple of minutes and there’s no obligation.
 No deposit.
 No high-pressure sales.